 The highly professional men and women of the Rochester Fire Department pride themselves in the excellent service they offer to everyone who lives, visits or works in our community.
-They all have a role in making this strategy work.
+We all have a role in making this strategy work.

 Our 18 fire companies, located in 15 neighborhood fire stations and the Community Outreach Unit are eager to help you improve the safety of your home, block group or neighborhood.
 Working together, we can design a home fire escape plan or conduct a safety audit of your home that will help prevent falls and other types of injuries.